This page contains information on the following. Click the link to jump to each topic:

 We have been unable to locate a Texas law that would prevent someone from carrying a gun or other weapon while wearing a mask or other face covering.

-According to GA-36 [PDF], no student, teacher, parent, or other staff member or visitor may be required to wear a face covering after June 4th.
-This exact language was not included in the order that replaced GA-36, but GA-38 does state that "no governmental entity, including a ... school district ... may require any person to wear a face covering or to mandate that another person wear a face covering."
+On 7/29/21, executive order GA-36 was repealed and replaced by GA-38.
+According to executive order GA-36, no student, teacher, parent, or other staff member or visitor may be required to wear a face covering after June 4th.
+This exact language was not included in the order that replaced GA-36, but GA-38 does state:

 On January 20, 2021, President Biden signed an executive order requiring federal agencies to take immediate action to require masks and physical distancing in all federal lands and federal buildings.